HomeSpan/HomeSpan/docs/StepperDrivers/Stepper_A3967.md

 #### **Control Connections**
   * *ENABLE* - connect to a digital pin on the ESP32 - used to enable/disable to motor driver
   * *STEP, DIR* - connect to two digital pins on the ESP32 - used to step the motor and set the direction
-  * *MS1, MS2* - connect to two digital pins on the ESP32 - used set the step mode
+  * *MS1, MS2* - connect to two digital pins on the ESP32 - used to set the step type mode
   * *SLEEP, RESET* - already pulled high on the EasyDriver board, so no connection neeed.
 If using a different driver board, ensure these pins are pulled high, else connect to VCC
   * *PFD* - not used